โ† Back to Home

 For organizations with strict security and compliance requirements (typically 100+ engineers):

-• Kubernetes Helm chart for any cluster (EKS, GKE, AKS, on-prem)
+• Deploy in under 15 minutes: Single Helm chart for any Kubernetes cluster (EKS, GKE, AKS, on-prem)

 • Your cloud, your data: All decision data stays in customer environment

-• Model flexibility: OpenAI, Anthropic, Azure OpenAI, BYOK (bring your own key), or self-hosted OSS models
+• Model flexibility: OpenAI, Anthropic, Azure OpenAI, BYOK (bring your own key, AES-256 encrypted), or self-hosted OSS models

-• Air-gapped support: Fully functional without internet access (OSS models)
+• Air-gapped support: Fully functional without internet access via internal registry mirroring

 • Zero data egress: Align Tech Ltd has no access to customer decision data - ever